Visit this coastal city for skywalk views, quaint cafes, traditional eats and a dose of history…

 SilkAir’s direct flight to Busan

 Say goodbye to transfers!
 SilkAir has recently launched their direct flights to Busan which gets you straight to Busan International Airport in a little under six hours.
-Hop on, take a little nap, have an in-flight spread, and you’ll be there in no time.
+Hop on, take a nice nap, have an in-flight spread, and you’ll be there in no time.